Ramin-RX7/Shifty/docs/Principals/factories/classes/special_methods/special_methods.md

 these methods handle how instances should behave when used in different operators.

-List of binary operators:
+Some of binary operators:
 - "**+**"
 - "**-**"
 - "**\***"
 - "**/**"

-List of unary operators:
+Some of unary operators:
 - "**!**"

 > Need decision to be made: `@ $ % ^ & * - ~`